Tim55667757/FuzzyClassificator/README.md

 Learning mode contain steps in LearningMode():

 1. Creating PyBrain network instance with pre-defined config parameters.
 2. Parsing raw data file with ethalons.
 3. Preparing PyBrain dataset.
 4. Initialize empty PyBrain network for learning or reading network configuration from file.
 5. Creating PyBrain trainer.
 6. Starts learning and saving network configuration to file.

-The LearningMode() method takes a dictionary with the values ​​of the initialization parameters for the neural network training.
+The LearningMode() method takes a dictionary with the values of the initialization parameters for the neural network training.

 Classifying mode contains steps in ClassifyingMode():

 1. Creating PyBrain network instance.
 2. Parsing raw data file with candidates.
 3. Preparing PyBrain dataset.
 4. Loading trained network from network configuration file.
 5. Activating network for all candidate input vectors.
 6. Interpreting results.

 The ClassifyingMode() method only runs calculations using the trained neural network.